genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_resources.md

 To configure a database resource you must provide the following:

-- hostname
+- `hostname`
-- port
+- `port`
-- username
+- `username`
-- password
+- `password`
-- databaseName (optional)
+- `databaseName` (optional)

-Other than databaseName, all properties are required in order to successfully connect to the external database.
+Other than `databaseName`, all properties are required in order to successfully connect to the external database.

-If no databaseName is provided it will be set to the default database name of the DBMS ("postgres" for PostgreSQL).
+If no `databaseName` is provided it will be set to the default database name of the DBMS ("postgres" for PostgreSQL).

 As a database can contain multiple tables, a definition is required for each table you wish to read data from.
 In the example above you can see two table mappings, each provides a `to` and `from` parameter.